Bank of America Winter Village at Bryant Park

 - No more than two people may hold hands while skating.

 - Do not congregate at the railings or block the entrances/exits.

 - The center of the ice rink is for skating lessons and figure skating.

-- Spins and jumps are not permitted when the rink is crowded.
+- Spins, jumps, and backwards skating are not permitted when the rink is crowded.

 - Please report any injury to a Winter Village staff member.

 - For security reasons, online skating reservations require the name of each person in your party.
 If fake or repeat names are used, your order may be cancelled, and you will be charged a cancellation fee.
 Failure to comply with this policy could result in being permanently banned from The Rink.